Minato's Laundromat: Characters

 Shu is Mr. Sakuma's younger brother who teaches part-time at a cram school.

 Media

 Manga

 From April 1, 2019, through May 15, 2019, Kadokawa Corporation held a contest titled "Light-hearted Romance BL Manga Original Work" through Pixiv, where the winners would be able to have their work be adapted into a manga series.
 On April 6, 2019, Yuzu Tsubaki posted a story titled Wash My Heart! on Pixiv and submitted it to the contest.
 The entry won 2nd place, and it was later picked it up for a manga serialization under the title Minato Shōji Coin Laundry, with Sawa Kazume providing the illustrations.
 It has been serialized digitally on Gene Pixiv since December 7, 2019.
-The chapters were later released in four bound volumes by Kadokawa under the Gene Pixiv Series imprint.
+The chapters were later released in seven bound volumes by Kadokawa under the Gene Pixiv Series imprint.

 On April 7, 2023, Yen Press announced at Sakura-Con that they had licensed the series for North American distribution in English.